 A project with a great story

-All began when a small group of golfers got their heads together and decided to look for land which was large enough for an 18-hole golf course expandable to 36, and also large enough for a small residential development.
+All began when a small group of golfers got their heads together and decided to look for land which was large enough for an 18-hole golf course expandable to 36 in Marbella, and also large enough for a small residential development.

 The group was headed by John Jenkins, a publisher, and Colin Mosely, a qualified engineer and designer with 25 years management experience.